Cuba: Health

 After the revolution, Cuba established a free public health system.

-Cuba's life expectancy at birth is 80.1 years (77.8 for males and 82.6 for females).
-This ranks Cuba 58th in the world and 5th in the Americas, behind Canada, the United States, Costa Rica, and Chile.
+Cuba's life expectancy at birth is 80.1 years (77.8 for males and 82.6 for females), ranked 58th in the world and 5th in the Americas.
 Infant mortality declined from 32 infant deaths per 1,000 live births in 1957, to 10 in 1990–95, 6.1 in 2000–2005 and 5.13 in 2009.
 Historically, Cuba has ranked high in numbers of medical personnel and has made significant contributions to world health since the 19th century.

-Today, Cuba has universal health care and despite persistent shortages of medical supplies, there is no shortage of medical personnel.
-Primary care is available throughout the island and infant and maternal mortality rates compare favorably with those in developed nations.
+Cuba has universal health care, and despite persistent shortages of medical supplies, there is no shortage of medical personnel.
+Primary care is available throughout the island, and infant and maternal mortality rates compare favorably with those in developed nations.
 That an impoverished nation like Cuba has health outcomes rivaling the developed world is referred to by researchers as the Cuban Health Paradox.
 Cuba ranks 29th on the 2024 Bloomberg Healthiest Country Index, the highest ranking of a developing country.
-The Cuban healthcare system, renowned for its medical services, has emphasized the export of health professionals through international missions, aiding global health efforts.
+The healthcare system, renowned for its medical services, has emphasized the export of health professionals through international missions, aiding global health efforts.
 However, while these missions generate significant revenue and serve as a tool for political influence, domestically, Cuba faces challenges including medication shortages and disparities between medical services for locals and foreigners.
 Despite the income from these missions, only a small fraction of the national budget has been allocated to public health, underscoring contrasting priorities within the nation's healthcare strategy.

 Disease and infant mortality increased in the 1960s immediately after the revolution, when half of Cuba's 6,000 doctors left the country.
 Recovery occurred by the 1980s, and the country's health care has been widely praised.
 The Communist government stated that universal health care was a priority of state planning and progress was made in rural areas.
 After the revolution, the government increased rural hospitals from one to 62.
 Like the rest of the Cuban economy, medical care suffered from severe material shortages following the end of Soviet subsidies in 1991, and a tightening of the U.S. embargo in 1992.
 Challenges include low salaries for doctors, poor facilities, poor provision of equipment, and the frequent absence of essential drugs.